tomi20v/toms_server/README.md

 ## Notes

-I've been using PHP 5.6 (with phpunit 5.7)

-I haven't used the build-in `Form` validation

-you may have to set the permissions in the var folder as per symfony install
+you may have to set the permissions in the var folder as per default symfony install

 ## Install